devskrate/testwork/_posts/2020-04-23-iphones-delay-in-release.md

 ---
 date: 2020-04-23 17:26:40
 layout: post
-title: New iPhones Might Delay Due To the Pandemic Says The Famous Apple Analyst says Analyst Ming-Chi Kuo
+title: The 2020 iPhones Might Delay
-subtitle: "Analyst Ming-Chi Kuo has reported that there could be a delay in the upcoming iPhone 12, find out more in the article"
+subtitle: "New iPhones Might Delay Due To the Pandemic Says The Famous Apple Analyst says Analyst Ming-Chi Kuo"
 description: >-
   Analyst Ming-Chi Kuo has reported that there could be a delay in the upcoming iPhone 12
 image: >-